 The most important business sectors in Málaga are Tourism, Construction and Technology Services, but other sectors such as Transportation and Logistics are beginning to expand.
 The Technology Park of Andalusia (PTA), located in Málaga, has enjoyed significant growth since its inauguration in 1992.
 As of 2016, this high-tech, science and industrial park is home to more than 600 companies and employs over 14,700 people.

-And of course Malaga Airport is the main access point by air for the entire Costa del Sol and has recently opened a brand new airport terminal to cope with additional flights and passengers.
+And of course Malaga Airport is the main access point by air for the entire Costa del Sol and has recently opened a brand new airport terminal and a second runway to cope with additional flights and passengers.

 MARBELLA TOURIST INFORMATION